shafnasir/MyPlanBook/README.md

 The second pie chart, labeled "Monthly Transactions", charts the amount of transactions made each month as a portion of the pie chart.
 The bottom charts display debit and credit expenditures for each month as a line graph.
 The interactive graph responds to zooms and clicks on mapped data points.

+## Login Pages

+### Login

+This is a standard login page, where you are able to enter an email address and password of your account.
+Using the Firebase API, if the information is linked to an account then the login will be successful, and if not a popup will notify you that the email/password is incorrect.
+If you do not have an account, then there is a button that takes you to a signup page.

+### Signup

+This is another standard signup page, asking for your name, username, password and cell number.
+If you enter an invalid email, then the signup will fail, if not and all fields have input then the signup will succeed, and your account will be registered in Firebase.